+Sugata mitra education.
+Sugata mitra education.
 Given Internet access, can kids really learn anything by themselves?
 GWEN IFILL: But, first, how a simple experiment in India has turned into a radical idea, whether students should teach themselves by giving them a computer and stepping back.

 Economics correspondent Paul Solman reports, part of our Making Sense series, which airs every Thursday on the NewsHour.
 STUDENT: Why do dogs chase cats?
 PAUL SOLMAN: I have absolutely no idea.
 A public elementary school in Harlem, New York, is adopting a radical idea that threatens the education industry as we know it, SOLEs, Self-Organized Learning Environments.
 STUDENT: How do you make a computer?
 STUDENT: How come father seahorses have babies, but the females don’t?
 PAUL SOLMAN: The students come up with the questions, and then choose one to answer.
 SUGATA MITRA, Newcastle University: OK, so now here’s what’s going to happen.
+PAUL SOLMAN: A crowd of onlookers in a nearby room, waiting to know if, given six computers and just 20 minutes, these kids can really self-organize and learn the answer on their own.
 Sugata Mitra – the professor with his head in the cloud.

 The story of how Sugata Mitra put a computer in a hole in a Delhi wall at the end of the last century and how uneducated children used it to teach themselves all manner of things is now well known.

 So is the story of how Mitra’s work inspired the novel, Q&A, that became the film Slumdog Millionaire.
 But no government has taken more than a passing interest in his vision.
 Nor, although teachers have often tried his methods and reported miraculous results, have professional associations and university education departments responded with much enthusiasm.
 Seventeen years after Mitra conceived the idea that a computer could act as a kind of village well from which children could freely draw knowledge, the educational world treats him with deep scepticism.

 , Professor Sugata Mitra called for internet-connected devices to be taken into the exam hall.
 Here is a transcript of his argument.
 I don't think we have to look at whether teaching has become obsolete, we need to look at the examination system.
 Teachers are the way they are because of the examination system in schools.
 They don't have a choice.
 Let's look at examinations.
-There was a great jump after about a thousand years.
-Allow a tablet connected to the internet to be brought in to the examination hall.
-If you do that the entire system will change.
-What it does not do, is it does not tell you how to discriminate.
-Put a tablet into an examination hall.
-Keynote speech by Professor Sugata Mitra, at the 'Is teaching obsolete?
+My Journey with Kalkaji SinC Continues by Rekha Sharma – School in the Cloud.
+Hello all of you.

-Professor Sugata Mitra On Teaching Spelling And Grammar: Phones Have Made It Unnecessary.
+According to Mitra and his Microsoft Work Wonders Project partner, Adam Braun, there’s quite a bit that Western schools can learn from classrooms in the developing world.
+Lessons in spelling 'have no place in 21st century schools' Professor Sugata Mitra On Teaching Spelling And Grammar: Phones Have Made It Unnecessary.
 Well, this is an opinion you don’t often hear in the education world.

 But now one of education’s most radical and influential thinkers has claimed that the growth of technology makes spelling and grammar a “bit unnecessary”, at least in their conventional form.
 Sugatam - home.
 Conversation with Prof. Sugata Mitra: The Hole-in-the-wall experiments Online Class by Dr. Nellie Deutsch.